-As a form of intellectual property, upholding or enforcing your Rights is soley the responsibility of the Rights holder.
+Plant Variety Rights (PVR) are a form of intellectual property.
+As a result, upholding or enforcing these rights are solely the responsibility of the Rights holder.
 The management of protected varieties varies greatly depending on the plant species and the objective and approach of the Rights holder.

-Section 17 of the Act makes it clear that plant variety rights are property rights, which can be dealt with in much the same way as any other property right.
+Section 17 of the Plant Variety Rights Act 1987 and Section 20 of the Plant Variety Rights Act 2022 make it clear that Plant Variety Rights are property rights, which can be dealt with in much the same way as any other property right.
 In other words, they can be licensed, sold and mortgaged.
 In addition, the owner or a licensee can bring civil proceedings where their rights in a variety have been breached.

-The Plant Variety Rights Office cannot offer legal advice or assistance.
-If you are an owner or licensee of plant variety rights and are concerned that those rights have been breached, or you have been approached by an owner or licensee of rights concerning your use of a protected variety, you should seek your own legal advice.
+The PVR Office cannot offer legal advice or assistance.
+If you are a PVR owner or licensee and are concerned that those rights have been breached, or you have been approached by an owner or licensee of rights concerning your use of a protected variety, you should seek your own legal advice.

 Any infringement action taken by a variety owner or licensee against another party is a private matter between the owner or licensee and the alleged infringer.
-The Plant Variety Rights Office does not offer an adjudication service.
+The PVR Office does not offer an adjudication service for private infringement matters.
 That is, we cannot get involved in or take sides in disputes, nor can we act as a referee.

 Requesting PVR Office opinion and technical assistance